 Peter Holmes’ dad, Roger, is a patient man who loves his son.
-So much so, he agreed to be the guinea-pig for Holmes’ photography project, which involved having a bucket of water poured over his head while reading the newspaper at his kitchen table in Wainwright, Alberta.
+So much so, he agreed to be the guinea-pig for Holmes’ latest photography project, even though it involved having a bucketful of water poured over his head while reading the newspaper at his kitchen table in Wainwright, Alberta.

-“That water was ice cold,” recalls Holmes.
+“That water was ice cold,” recalls Holmes junior.
 “I was so intent on convincing him to do this project – that we had to do it inside, and we couldn’t do it in the bathroom – I forgot to use warm water when filling up the bucket.”

 But the few seconds of discomfort endured by Roger produced the photo Holmes was after, one that sparked a whole series of what he refers to as water portraiture.
-It combines art and math to create a message and a reaction in the observer: that fresh water is a precious resource under alarming stress about which most of us are oddly detached and complacent.
+It combines art and math to relay a striking message: that fresh water is a precious resource under alarming stress, yet most of us are oddly detached and complacent about it.

 After drenching his dad with 11.8 litres of water, an Albertan’s hourly average, Holmes decided to expand the project.